jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 ### Control gateway resources

-To customize the gateway's CPU or memory, specify the Instance Type under `gateway.jcloud.resources`:
+To customize the gateway's CPU or memory, specify the instance type under `gateway.jcloud.resources`:

 ```{code-block} yaml
 ---